DDDBOMBER/SupremeOrb/README.md

 	For £1.99 a month you gain a premium account
 	Which allows you access to premium tournaments, new character colors and a badge.
 ```
-Customization can be done by playing to earn points or by purchasing a premium account.
-Each new color will have a level out of 3.
-The first, and default level simply gives you the color.
-The second level, earned by winning 50 games with that color gives the bullets particle effects.
-The third and final level achieved by getting 150 wins with the color gives the player orb particle effects.
-Special colors called Ethereal colors are exceedingly rare, and modulate between colors during the game.
-Ethereal colors have levels, like normal colors, but can not be levelled up.
-The lowest level of ethereal color modulates between 2 colors, and each additional level adds a color to the modulation.
-Ethereal colors have a maximum level of 5.
-Ethereal colors can be upgraded to produce particle effects like normal colors.

 #License
   Owned By Dylan Dhokia